shrutibits93/ai-resume-assisstant/README.md

     2. LLM will provide match percentage of job and resume and key gaps
     3. User can decide to proceed by clicking yes or no
     4. When user clicks yes, then LLM will list key areas where resume needs changes and furnish a rewritten resume.
+    5. User can click "Use for job" or "Rewrite to get a better output"

 4. **Approach**

     Based on the solution, the model I decided to use initially was a pre-trained model with prompting.
 I did not go with RAG or fine-tuning for MVP as the model has to only consider the data shared by the user and rewrite it.
 The context is also small and there are no history to be considered for MVP.
     Cost and Latency considerations:
-    Between RAG and LLM prompting, LLM prompting would have a lower cost.
+    Between RAG and LLM prompting, LLM prompting would have a lower cost in this case.
 To consider user adoption, I have decided to take lower cost for MVP, based on user reations, the        model can be built with more sofistication.
-Prompt LLMs will be faster as well
+Prompt LLMs will be faster as well.

-    Since the model should rewrite based on facts only and show too much creativity, I have kept the temperature on the lower end.
+    Since the model should rewrite based on facts only and not show too much creativity, I have kept the temperature on the lower end.
 This will also help reduce hallucinations and be more deterministic.

     Every input and output combination will be stored and logged (I have not captured this in code as I dont have a big data base, but thats the idea).
 This helps monitor usage and helps